christinazhangstudio/unapologetically-finding-out/keyboard.md

 +..

-so creating a simple driver for handling PC keyboards (scan code set 1 + 2) for a Dvorek layout could be a neat idea! and even passing all this into a GUI for toggleability..
+so creating a simple driver for handling PC keyboards (scan code set 1 + 2) for a Dvorek layout yes